dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/core-versions.md

 ### Ongoing patches

-During the 12 month support window, we will continue to release new patch versions that include fixes.
+During the 12-month support window, we will continue to release new patch versions that include fixes.

 **Active Support:** In the first few months after a minor version's initial release, we will patch it with "bugfix" releases.
 These will include fixes for regressions and net-new bugs that were present in the minor version's original release.